Garrett Adelstein

 Garrett Adelstein (born May 16, 1986) is an American professional poker player from Tucson, Arizona who focuses on live no-limit hold 'em cash games.
 He appeared on Survivor: Cagayan where he was the second player voted off.

 Poker career

 Adelstein focuses on live cash games.
 He was a coach at Phil Galfond's poker academy Run It Once until 2014.
-Adelstein is known for his aggression and large bets.
-Commentators say he isn't afraid to gamble.
+He is considered an aggressive player and often makes large bets.

 Some of his biggest winnings from professional tournaments include a $48,000 win from the PokerStars Caribbean Adventure in 2008, $48,487 from the 2010 WSOP Main Event and $49,108 from the 2016 WSOP Main Event.